ms-studio/karmilla/readme.md

 Karla is an outstanding grotesque sans serif typeface family created by Jonathan Pinhorn ([@jonpinhorn_type](http://twitter.com/jonpinhorn_type), a graduate of the MA in Typeface Design at the University of Reading), released through Google Webfonts in 2012.

-The aim of Karmilla is to offer a workaround for designers who want to use Karla on a French language website, which requires adding and tweaking some glyphs.
+The aim of Karmilla is to offer a workaround for designers who want to use Karla but need supoort for French, German, Norvegian, Slovak or Icelandic, which requires adding and tweaking some glyphs.

 The original Karla font can be found here: http://www.google.com/webfonts/specimen/Karla